loldruger/upbit-rs/README.md

 ```

 # Problem
-If you have trouble with installing this error: failed to run custom build command for `openssl-sys vX.X.XX`
+If you have trouble installing with this error: failed to run custom build command for `openssl-sys vX.X.XX`,

 try
 ```
 macOS